Tigers' Cabrera banned 7 games, Yankees' Sanchez 4 for fight

-Major League Baseball announced the penalties one day after the Yankees and Tigers got into a trio of beanball-related clashes during Detroit's 10-6 victory.
+Major League Baseball handed out the penalties one day after the Yankees and Tigers got into a trio of beanball-related clashes during Detroit's 10-6 victory.

-With the Yankees in the middle of a pennant race, Sanchez and Romine both said they will appeal the discipline and thus remain eligible to play until the process is completed.
-Sanchez, an All-Star bopper on a powerful tear at the plate lately, was in the lineup for Friday night's home game against Seattle, catching and batting third.
+Sanchez, an All-Star bopper on a powerful tear at the plate lately, was in the lineup for Friday night's home game against Seattle, catching and batting third for the playoff contenders.

+"It's going to be four games that I'm not going to be able to help the team and I know they need me, so it's not a good feeling," he said through a translator.

+New York began the day 4½ games behind first-place Boston in the AL East but leading the wild-card race.

 Cabrera, who squared off with Romine at home plate in the most furious fight of the day, was annoyed that 6-foot-7, 282-pound Yankees rookie Aaron Judge was not punished.
 The two-time AL MVP said Judge and Sanchez tried to hit him while he was on the ground.